opalj/JCG/lambda_expressions/README.md

   - IdentityExpression
   - IncrementExpression
   - SquareExpression
-4. Method reference of an object's method used as input.
+4. Method reference to a method of a particular object used as input.
   - ExpressionPrinter$ExpressionStringifier
   - ExpressionPrinter
-5. Method reference of a type's method
+5. Method reference to a method of an arbitrary object of particular type used as input.
-  - TODO
+  - ExpressionPrinter$ExpressionStringifier
 6. Method reference of a static method
   - TODO
 7. Method reference of a constructor